arachne-threat-intel/thread/CONTRIBUTING.md

 As a token of our appreciation, contributors who actively help identify and resolve bugs may be recognised and credited in our project.

 Thank you for helping us improve our software.
-Your diligence in reporting and verifying bugs contributes to the stability and reliability of our project.
+Your diligence in reporting and verifying bugs contributes to the stability and reliability of our projects.

 ## Feature Request Process

-Feature requests are a valuable way to improve Thread's functionality and meet the needs of our users.
+Feature requests are a valuable way to improve our software's functionality and meet the needs of our users.
 We follow a similar structured process for features:

 ### 1. Check for Existing Requests